pyroll-project/pyroll-core/docs/cli.md

 specified by the `-f`/`--file` option, which defaults to `./input.py`.
 This file can be used as is and modified as desired.
 It represents the conditions of the 3-high experimental rolling stand at the [Institute of Metals Forming](https://tu-freiberg.de/en/fakult5/imf).

+### `new`

+Creates a new PyRolL simulation project in the directory specified by `-d/--dir`.
+The directory will be created if not already existing.
+Creates a `config.yaml` and an `input.py` in the specified directory.
+This command is basically a shortcut for

+    pyroll -c <dir>/config.yaml create-config -p -f <dir>/config.yaml create-input-py -k min -f <dir>/input.py

+in a fresh or existing directory.

 ### `input-py`